Updated: Jun 24

 "And he took bread, and when he had given thanks he broke it and gave it to them, saying, 'This is my body which is given for you.
 Do this in remembrance of me.'
 And likewise the cup after supper, saying, "This cup which is poured out for you is the new covenant in my blood.'"

-Now let’s consider these words a bit more indepth.
-These words have tons of sacrificial overtones, indicating that this Last Supper meal is one and the same with His crucifixion, Holy Thursday and Good Friday are married.
+Now let’s consider these words a bit more in-depth.
+These words have tons of sacrificial overtones, indicating that this meal is one and the same with Jesus's crucifixion.
+Holy Thursday and Good Friday are married, which is why Catholics say that the Mass is a sacrifice.

 1. “This is my Body” – which will be given to you.
 Notice how Christ is connecting the bread with His Body that will be offered as a sacrifice for you.
 This occurs the next day on Good Friday.

 2. He says to “do this”, which really means, according to its usage in the Old Testament, to “offer this.”
 For the Geek word for “do” (poieo) means to “offer sacrifice.”
 See Leviticus 9:7, which says to “approach the altar and do your sin offering,” and Exodus 29:39, which says that, “the first lamb you will do in the morning, and the second lamb you will do in the evening”.
-Church historian JND Kelly says in His work “Early Christian Doctrines” that these words of institution, ‘Do this’ (touto poieite), must have been charged with sacrificial overtones to the second-century ears; Justin at any rate understood them to mean, ‘Offer this.’
+Church historian and Anglican scholar, J.N.D.
+Kelly, says that, "these words of institution, ‘Do this’ (touto poieite), must have been charged with sacrificial overtones to the second-century ears; Justin [Martyr] at any rate understood them to mean, 'Offer this'" (Early Christian Doctrines).

 3. Jesus says to do this action in “Remembrance” or “Memorial” of Him.
 This term has a sacrificial background to it, for it is used in the context of sacrifice in the Old Testament.
 For instance, Numbers 10:10 speaks of the Israelites blowing their trumpets over their sacrifices, and how that would be a remembrance to the Lord.
 Hebrews 10:3 connects the Jewish sacrifices to the word "remembrance" when it says, “but in them (Jewish sacrifices) there is a remembrance of sins yearly.”
 The Last Supper and the Crucifixion of Christ are one and the same event.

-Anglican scholar J.N.D.
-Kelly has some interesting words about this,
+J.N.D.
+Kelly has some interesting words about this as well,

 4. The cup is “poured” out, which has a sacrificial overtone.
 The Jews would “pour” out the blood of the animal before the altar during sacrifice.